 Intentional Culture Creation is at the root of what we do at Strive.
 In the article: “In College Basketball, Taking a Seat Means Not Just Any Seat,” Zach Schonbrun addresses how even the bench, a place athletes don’t want to find themselves, “can play an important role in player development.”

-Coaches, players, and teams all seem to have a system, by design or by default, in where they sit on the bench.
+Coaches, players, and teams all seem to have a system, by design or default, where they sit on the bench.
 This article highlights that coaches and teams are often creatures of habit and routine, making the bench the perfect place to be intentional.

 The questions we pose to coaches are: What are the habits or routines YOU are creating?
 Is it the one you want?
 Does that decision reflect one of your team’s core values?